Black Lawyers Matter

 The Lemn Sissay Law Bursary aims to widen access to higher education by removing barriers to Law School undergraduate courses.
 The bursaries seek to address the under-representation of male students of African and African Caribbean heritage in the Law School, and are open to male students of African and African Caribbean heritage from under-represented backgrounds.

 The bursary offers successful applicants an annual cash bursary of £3,000.
 It is a means of supporting individuals who wish to progress to undergraduate students commencing their studies in September.

 Further information is available by downloading the brochure.

 Additional financial support may be available to some applicants.

 - Find out more about student finance for undergraduate study.

-The bursary is available to prospective students who have submitted an application via UCAS to study a Law undergraduate degree at The University of Manchester, and who satisfy all of the following five criteria:
+The bursary is available to prospective students who have submitted an application via UCAS to study a Law or Criminology undergraduate degree in the School of Sciences at The University of Manchester, and who satisfy all of the following four criteria:

 - Black African, black African Caribbean, mixed-race black African or mixed-race black African Caribbean

 - Has not at any time attended a fee-paying school in the UK